gr8h/alien-invasion/README.md

 * For every iteration all aliens moves unless the alien is trapped
 * The simulation ends if
   * the number of iterations are completed
-  * or if all aliens are trapped
+  * if all aliens are trapped
-  * or all cities are destroyed

 ## Getting started